alexbeeston/SplendorID/Server/Doc/scratch.md

 	{
 		foreach (var client in Client)
 		{
-			// validate the server and client states match
+			S: ask for client state (GetClientStateRequest)
+			C: give their state (GetClientStateResponse)
+			-> Server validates that the client state is correct
+			S: give game state (GetTurnChoiceRequest)
+			C: give server their choice (GetTurnChoiceResponse)
-			// send game state
+			-> Server updates the client and game state
-			// get client's choice
-			// validate the choice is valid
-			// set isLastTurn
+			-> isLastTurn = client.Points >= 15
 		}
 	}
 }

-// next iteration: server writes game play down to a database, bash/batch script plays lots of games, then another program can process the data
+// next iteration: server writes game play down to a database, bash/batch script plays lots of games, then another program can process the datao